CarterPape/carterpape.com/the-blog/_posts/2024-07-12-im-a-birder-now.md

 After that vacation, I started playing [the mobile version](https://apps.apple.com/us/app/wingspan-the-board-game/id1459520638) of the game on my phone.

-In the mobile version, the game will play the bird calls of the birds you have on your board, and one day, I heard an extremely familiar bird call.
+In the mobile version, the app will play the calls of the birds you have on your board, and one day, I heard an extremely familiar bird call.

-It turned out to be a bird that I heard constantly for 22 years of my life while living in North Carolina.
+It turned out to be a call I heard constantly for 22 years of my life while living in North Carolina.
 It wasn't until this year, after never really listening closely to it, that I recognized it as a sound of home.

 <iframe src="https://macaulaylibrary.org/asset/191224/embed" height="419" width="510" frameborder="0" allowfullscreen style="margin: 1.5em 0"></iframe>